salgo/cakephp-viewmemcache/README.md

 clone into APP/Plugin/ViewMemcache

-Make an entry in APP/bootstrap.php for the 'view_memcache' engine:
+Make an entry in APP/bootstrap.php for the 'view_memcache' engine and load the plugin:

 ```php
  Cache::config('view_memcache', array(